-The Austin immigration attorneys at the William Jang, PLLC, charge the following in attorneys fees for a typical case that is filed in the United States with the U.S. Citizenship and Immigration Services (USCIS)(please read the disclaimer on this page), in addition to the filing fees that are charged by the USCIS at present:
+The Austin immigration attorneys at the Law Office of William Jang, PLLC, charge the following in attorneys fees for a typical case that is filed in the United States with the U.S. Citizenship and Immigration Services (USCIS)(please read the disclaimer on this page), in addition to the filing fees that are charged by the USCIS at present:

 - $700 USCIS filing fee for Employment Petition

 - $1,225 USCIS filing fee for Adjustment of Status